Teodor92/Project-Company-Life/specification/index.md

 The core technical stack for this application should be the MEAN stack.
 You should use Angular 5/6 for the UI and Express, Node and MongoDB for the server.

+## Code Style

+Using the following [TSLint configuration](../configuration/tslint.json) is highly recommended.

 ## Proposed Architecture

 This following section describes a proposed architecture they may or may not be used by the development team.